-Often atraumatic or associated with a minor injury, slipped capital femoral epiphysis (SCFE) - also known as slipped upper femoral epiphysis - is one of the most common adolescent hip disorders and represents a unique type of instability of the proximal femoral growth plate.
-Four separate clinical groups are seen:
+Often atraumatic or associated with a minor injury, slipped capital femoral epiphysis (SCFE) - sometimes called slipped upper femoral epiphysis - is one of the most common adolescent hip disorders and represents a unique type of instability of the proximal femoral growth plate.
+Characterised by a displacement of the proximal femoral epiphysis from the metaphysis, four separate clinical groups are seen:

 - Pre-slip: wide epiphyseal line without slippage.